×

 We asked foreigners in Vietnam what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "Typically, rental properties in Vietnam come with basic kitchen appliances such as a fridge, stove, and electric cooktop.
 There may also be washing machines, electric fans, and air-conditioners.
 Furnishings and fixtures such as cabinets, closets, and even basic furniture may also be provided.
-Some rental properties even come with appliances like dishwashers, water heaters, and microwaves," said one expat in Vietnam.
+Some rental properties even come with appliances like dishwashers, water heaters, and microwaves," explained one person living in Vietnam.

 Additional Information about Searching for a Home in Vietnam: